domsaut/domsaut.github.io/_posts/2021-10-11-Black-Scholes-Derivation.md

 $$\therefore c_t = e^{-r\tau}\int_{-\infty}^\infty \text{max}(S_T - K, 0)\frac{1}{\sqrt{2\pi\tau}} e^{- \frac{B_\tau^2}{2\tau}} dB_\tau$$

 However, before proceeding we will need to deal with that nasty max function.
-We can do this by computing for which values of $B_\tau$ will the $K-S_T$ drop below 0:
+We can do this by computing for which values of $B_\tau$ will $S_T - K$ drop below 0:

 $$S_T - K > 0$$